Vision Examples in the Food and Pharmaceutical Industries

 Detecting peeling of medicine container lids

 Detect peeling of the lids of medicine containers.
-Conventional vision systems could not recognize the defect depending on the position of the peeling.
+Conventional machine vision could not recognize the defect depending on the position of the peeling.

 The XG-X/CV-X Series offers a wide range of cameras from 0.31 to 21 megapixel models to suit any inspection range.
 Inspection is stable regardless of the position of peeling of the lid and reliably prevents the outflow of defective products.